MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/configuration-with-applicationinsights-config.md

 ### DictionaryApplicationIdProvider

-This static provider relies on your configured instrumentation key/application ID pairs.
+This static provider relies on your configured connection string/application ID pairs.

-This class has the `Defined` property, which is a `Dictionary<string,string>` of instrumentation key/application ID pairs.
+This class has the `Defined` property, which is a `Dictionary<string,string>` of connection string/application ID pairs.

-This class has the optional property `Next`, which can be used to configure another provider to use when an instrumentation key is requested that doesn't exist in your configuration.
+This class has the optional property `Next`, which can be used to configure another provider to use when a connection string is requested that doesn't exist in your configuration.

 #### Example configuration via ApplicationInsights.config